unixpariah/ssb/README.md

 2. Edit configuration in ./ssb/src/config.rs

+3. Install dependencies or use nix flake

-3. Build the project and install binary
+4. Build the project and install binary

 ```sh
 make install
 ```

-4. Run the binary
+5. Run the binary

 ```sh
 ssb